 Where Did Wabi-Sabi Originate From?

-Wabi-sabi originated in the tea ceremony as a protest against opulence.
+Wabi-sabi originated in the Japanese tea ceremony as a protest against opulence and excessiveness.
 Japanese masters began to value simplicity and the modest, uneven ceramics of local artisans over luxurious vessels.
 Each element of the ritual was meant to reflect harmony with nature, humility, and the beauty of the present moment, demonstrating that true value lies in spiritual experience, not material wealth.

 11 Wabi-Sabi Gift Ideas for Your Modern Japanese House Interior